-- Pupils in year 6 are allowed to bring mobile phones in for emergency use only.
-Phones are given into class teachers at the start of the day.
-Any attempt to use a phone in lessons without permission or to take illicit photographs or videos will lead to the withdrawal of mobile privileges.
+- Pupils in year 5 and 6 are allowed to bring mobile phones and wearable devices (such as smartwatches) in for emergency use only.
+Phones and wearable devices are given into class teachers at the start of the day.
+Any attempt to use a phone or wearable device in lessons without permission or to take illicit photographs or videos will lead to the withdrawal of mobile privileges.
 Important messages and phone calls to or from parents can be made at the school office, which will also pass on messages from parents to pupils in emergencies. - All staff who work directly with children should leave their mobile phones on silent and only use them in private staff areas during school hours.
 See also the Digital images and video section and Data protection and data security section on page.
 Child/staff data should never be downloaded onto a private phone.
 If a staff member is expecting an important personal call when teaching or otherwise on duty, they may leave their phone with the school office to answer on their behalf or ask for the message to be left with the school office.